bantic/reverse-sokoban-love/README.md

 ![Gif of gameplay](sokoban-love.gif)

+Simple game like Sokoban except that it's inverted — there is no player to push pieces around.
+Instead the pieces are outside the target area and you move the background/world to shift the pieces until they collect in the target area.

+Built with Lua and the [Löve2D Engine](https://love2d.org).

 A few things to do next:

 - The next-position reconciliation needs to account for the next positions